 The Feasibility Study plan formulation considered a range of structural and nonstructural measures to reduce the risk of storm damage in the study areas.
 Coastal storm risk management measures were developed to address problems and to capitalize upon opportunities described in the main report.
 They were derived from a variety of sources including prior studies, the public scoping process, and the Project delivery Team (PDT).
+Table 7 provides detail on alternatives evaluated by study area.
 The following measures were considered: